mpoiaganova/stage-aware-AI-tutor/README.md

 # Learner-Stage Aware AI Tutor Improves Learning Processes: Initial Evidence from a Field Experiment

-This repository contains sample data, code and AI tutor configuration materials for the paper "Learner-Stage Aware AI Tutor Improves Learning Processes: Initial Evidence from a Field Experiment".
-Accepted for publication as a long paper at Artificial Intelligence in Education (AIED) 2026.
+This repository contains mock data, code and AI tutor configuration materials for the paper **Learner-Stage Aware AI Tutor Improves Learning Processes: Initial Evidence from a Field Experiment**.
+Accepted for publication as a long paper at International Conference on Artificial Intelligence in Education (AIED) 2026.

 ## Folder Descriptions